 Due to Hawking radiation, a black hole is expected to evaporate completely in a finite time.
 The lifetime of a black hole is calculated in \cite{Page:1976df,Page:1976ki} by summing up the emission rates of all species of particles that exist in nature.
 Thermal particles radiated from the horizon will be possibly reflected back by the curvature of the black hole spacetime.
 This gives rise to an absorption cross section for each kind of the particles, which characterises a black sphere.
-The black body radiation of the particles is viewed to be emitted from the surfaces of the black spheres.
+The black body radiation of a kind of particle is viewed to be emitted from the surface of the black sphere.
 At high energies, the radius of the black sphere for all kinds of particles is $\sqrt{27}\mu$ for a hole with mass $\mu$.

-In a binary system, either hole contains a black sphere for a kind of particle.
-When the separation $r_M+r_m+D$ between the black holes becomes smaller than the total radii of the two black spheres, there should form a ``common envelope" for the corresponding particles.
+In a binary system, either hole contains a ``black sphere" whose shape may be modified.
+When the separation $r_M+r_m+D$ between the black holes becomes smaller than the total radii of the two black spheres, there should form a ``common envelope" filled with the corresponding particles.
 This common envelope is like the one formed in binary systems of ordinary stars when their Roche lobes are both filled with stellar material.
 Within the black hole common envelope, the particles radiated from one of the holes are possibly absorbed by itself or by the companion hole.
 If the black holes have different temperatures, the low-temperature (high-temperature) hole will absorb more (less) particles than it radiates.
 But the communication rate of particles in the common envelope is still low if the separation $D$ is not small enough.

-\subsection{The merger of the temperature-divergent horizons}
+\subsection{The merger of the ``temperature-divergent" horizons}